 Lindsey Wilson College's financial aid program offers a variety of federal, state, and institutional funds.
-Financial aid awards may include grants, loans, and student employment.
+Financial aid may include grants, loans, and student employment.
 Scholarships may also be awarded to degree-seeking students based on their financial need and/or academic achievement.
 Applications for admission will be reviewed for scholarship eligibility.
-All financial aid programs administered through the college require acceptance for admission to the college and completion of the Free Application for Federal Student Aid (FAFSA).
-Students who complete these requirements and, if necessary, the verification process by November 1 receive priority.
-Applications submitted after that date will be subject to availability of funds.
+All federal and state financial aid programs administered through the college require acceptance for admission to the college and completion of the Free Application for Federal Student Aid (FAFSA).
+Students who complete these requirements receive priority.
 Each applicant will be notified of financial aid eligibility.
-Awards will be made to qualified students until funds are depleted.
-Students who are not eligible for federal programs due to default status or drug-related charges or who are rejected by the federal government for other reasons will not be eligible to receive any financial assistance.
+Aid offers will be made to qualified students until funds are depleted.
+Students who are not eligible for federal programs due to default status or drug-related charges or who are rejected by the federal government for other reasons will not be eligible to receive federal or state financial assistance.

-Students who are enrolled simultaneously in a bachelor or master's degree program and a certificate program are eligible for federal financial assistance if they meet the eligibility requirements for Title IV aid.
-Students who are enrolled in a certificate program and who are pursuing a bachelor or master's degree are eligible for federal financial assistance if they are enrolled at least half-time and if they meet the eligibility requirements for Title IV aid.
+Students who are enrolled in a bachelor or master's degree program while pursuing a certificate program are eligible for federal financial assistance if they meet the eligibility requirements for Title IV aid and are enrolled at least half-time.

-Note: Institutional grants and scholarships are awarded only in amounts equal to the direct educational assistance needed for the academic year at hand.
-Direct educational expenses at Lindsey Wilson College are defined as tuition and fees, in addition to room and board for residential students.
-Institutional grants and scholarships are awarded, according to individual need, after federal and state awards have been made.
-Institutional grants and scholarships will be adjusted to prevent over-awarding.
+Note: Institutional grants and scholarships are awarded up to the direct cost of attendance for residential students for the academic year.
+The cost of attendance at Lindsey Wilson College is defined as tuition and fees, in addition to housing and food for residential students.
+Institutional grants and scholarships are awarded, according to individual need, after federal and state aid is evaluated.
+Institutional grants and scholarships will be adjusted to prevent over-awarding based on the residential student's direct cost of attendance.